zaid-alali/ElasticOS-2.6/README.md

 This joint disaggregation of memory and computing allows for transparent elasticity, improving an application’s performance by capitalizing on the underlying dynamic infrastructure without needing an application re-write.
-We have implemented these primitives in a Linux 2.6.
+We have implemented these primitives in a Linux 2.6 Kernel.